f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab3.rst

 Scenario:
 ~~~~~~~~~

-Your company has setup a new web application and not had the time to develop an ASM policy.
+Your company has setup a new web application and did not have the time to develop an ASM policy.
 Due to your companies profile, several bad actors have threatened to attack using SlowLoris and SlowPost attacks to create a denial of service.
 Although ASM can handle this very easily and would be the best tool to use, we don't have the resources available to test implementing the policy.
-We are going to use an iRule to help with throttling the number of requests coming into the application.
+In this lab, we are going to use an iRule that throttles the number of requests coming into the application.

 Restraints:
 ~~~~~~~~~~~

 The following restraints complicate the request to implement the throttling of HTTP requests:

--  You need to understand how many requests may be coming from a single IP address.
+-  You need to understand the number of the requests that would be coming from a single IP address.

 -  Some requests may be coming from companies using a single proxy IP address to make the request.
 Throttling those requests to only 10 per 10 seconds could impact the ability of a partner company to access the site.